digital-logic-and-computer-design/vscode-riscv-venus-2/readme.md

 - **Calling Convention Check**: goto settings page and enable CC Check, then the console will output CC Violation Warnings.
 - **Step Back & Reverse Continue**: allows you to step backward and reverse continue until the last breakpoint.
 - **Modifiable Memory Tab**: allows you to change memory content while running.
+- **FIX: Problem running `.s` file on Windows**: fixed wrong recognition of drive/folder, now it can works on Windows.

 ## Installation